danieljvickers/fluid_simulation/readme.md

 ## Python

 The most-basic implementation is a python version that leverages linear algebra in numpy.
 Because we will be implementing the Cpp and CUDA versions raw (without external libraries), the python implementation is quite optimial.
+The Python implementation is based upon an implementation that I found here: https://github.com/Ceyron/machine-learning-and-simulation/blob/main/english/simulation_scripts/lid_driven_cavity_python_simple.py
+The results of that solver are captured in a youtube video here: https://www.youtube.com/watch?v=BQLvNLgMTQE I want it to be clear that this Python code is largely influenced by the contents of the repository I just provided.
+The C++ and CUDA implementations are my own.

 We will be tracking the pressure and velocity (stored as two patrices: u and v) of the fluid in the grid.
 To start, we instatiate our mesh grid: